openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 **Component**: Open Response Assessments

+**History:** The open response assessment feature was released in August 2014;
-**History:** Limited release of this open response assessment feature began in April 2014.
+limited release of this feature began in April 2014.

 openassessmentblock.get_peer_submission
 ----------------------------------------

-After students submit their own essays for evaluation, they use the scoring rubric to evaluate the essays of other course participants.
-The server emits this event when an essay is delivered to a student for evaluation.
+After students submit their own responses for evaluation, they use the scoring rubric to evaluate the responses of other course participants.
+The server emits this event when a response is delivered to a student for evaluation.

 **Event Source**: Server